sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 #### `ansible-navigator`

-`ansible-navigator` is essentially a drop-in replacement for all the `ansible-` commands (e.g. `ansible-playbook`, `ansible-inventory`, `ansible-doc`, etc.) you are used to when working with Ansible on the command line (CLI).
+`ansible-navigator` is essentially an extension for all (well, most of) the `ansible-` commands (e.g. `ansible-playbook`, `ansible-inventory`, `ansible-doc`, etc.) you are used to when working with Ansible on the command line (CLI).
 You *need* `ansible-navigator` to run your Ansible content via CLI inside an EE, as `ansible-playbook` is not able to run something inside an EE.

 #### `ansible-builder`

 `ansible-builder` is the tool to use when building execution environments.
 It makes creating and extending existing EEs easy and straight-forward.
 Under the hood, it essentially interacts with [`podman`](https://podman.io/) to create the images.

-Now that we know the *very basics* about EEs let's actually get started. :sunglasses:
+Now that we know the *very basics* about EEs, let's look a little deeper.

 #### Existing EEs: An overview

 The understand the concept behind EEs, please allow me to contextualize the Ansible ecosystem with regards to EEs a little.

 There are existing EEs which you can utilize to get started.
 Both the Ansible community and Red Hat maintain a few EEs.
 The ones maintained by the
 Ansible community are either hosted on [quay.io](https://quay.io/) or on GitHubs Container Registry [ghcr.io](https://ghcr.io).
-The ones Red Hat maintains are called *Red Hat certified execution environments* and are provided via Red Hat's Container Registry [registry.redhat.io](https://catalog.redhat.com/).
+The ones Red Hat maintains are officially called
+*Ansible Automation Platform execution environments*, which are [*Certified Container Images*](https://catalog.redhat.com/software/containers/explore) and are provided via
+Red Hat's Container Registry [registry.redhat.io](https://catalog.redhat.com/).
+I'll refer to Red Hat's EEs typically as "certified EEs", as it makes communication easier :slightly_smiling_face:.

 The difference between EEs of the Ansible community (we at Red Hat, usually refer to them as *upstream*) and Red Hat's EEs (we at Red Hat, usually refer to them as
 *downstream*) is that upstream EEs are *usually* based on CentOS stream, while downstream EEs are based on